TheNeikos/TheNeikos.github.io/_posts/2015-10-21-Continuous_integration_with_Github_Drone_and_Rust.md

 Then you can re-affirm that you want to protect the branch and require status checks before merging.
-I like to include administrators because they can write that is just as bad :) as the average person.
+I like to include administrators because they can write code that is just as bad :) as the average person.

 Don't forget to check Drone at the bottom to make it **required**.